-In literature, network analysis has emerged as a key method for analyzing complex systems in a wide variety of scientific, social, and engineering domains (Wasserman and Faust, 1994).
+In the literature, network analysis has emerged as a key method for analyzing complex systems in a wide variety of scientific, social, and engineering domains (Wasserman & Faust 1994).
 The approach provides visualization of complex relationships depicted in a network graph, where nodes represent individual members and ties/links represent relationships between members.
-Built upon conventional network analysis, social network analysis views social relations in terms of network theory, and the links in the observed network are explained by the underlying social processes such as self-interest, collective action, social exchange, balance, homophily, contagion, and co-evolution (Monge and Contractor, 2003).
+Built upon conventional network analysis, social network analysis views social relations in terms of network theories, and the links in the observed network are explained by the underlying social processes such as self-interest, collective action, social exchange, balance, homophily, contagion, and co-evolution (Monge & Contractor 2003).

 Most existing applications of network analysis are unimodal or unidimensional that contain a single class of nodes (either human or non-human artifact) and a single type of relation.
 For example, our previous research characterizes customer consideration preferences over a decision set of products through a unidimensional product association network, where the link represents the customer consideration decision and the node represents the product offering.
-Even though the analysis of unidimensional network structures have been used in our early research to understand product competitions (Wang et al., 2015), and predicting heterogeneous choice sets using Discrete Choice Analysis (Wang and Chen, 2015), the preference analysis can only be performed in the aggregated level representing the average preference decision across the customer population.
+Even though the analysis of unidimensional network structures has been used in our early research to understand product competitions (Wang et al. 2015), and predicting heterogeneous choice sets using DCA (Wang & Chen 2015), the preference analysis can only be performed in the aggregated level representing the average preference decision across the customer population.
 A more complex structure is the bipartite network, which contains both human and non-human technological elements as nodes, and a single type of relation connecting the two sets of nodes.
-With the addition of the second types of node (consumer) into the network, researchers can model preferences at the disaggregated individual level as opposed to the aggregated group level preferences studied in our previous work (Wang et al., 2015, Wang and Chen, 2015).
-In literature, recent social network researchers put more emphasis on the development of multidimensional networks (Contractor et al., 2011), which include multiple types of nodes, as well as multiple types of relations represented by non-directed or directed links at multiple levels.
+With the addition of the second type of node (consumer) into the network, researchers can model preferences at the disaggregated individual level as opposed to the aggregated group level preferences studied in our previous work (Wang et al. 2015; Wang & Chen 2015).
+In the literature, recent social network researchers put more emphasis on the development of multidimensional networks (Contractor et al. 2011), which include multiple types of nodes, as well as multiple types of relations represented by non-directed or directed links at multiple levels (see Figure 2).
 It has been recognized that the multidimensional structures can be useful in studying how technologies can simultaneously shape and be shaped by the social structures into which they are introduced, because technology and people are modeled in two separate layers of a network.
-On one hand, the social structures can influence how people conceive a new technology (or a product), as well as whether and how they will use it (Rice and Aydin, 1991, Karahanna et al., 1999, Kraut et al., 1998).
-On the other hand, new technologies (or products) could bring changes to social and communication relationships among people (DiMaggio et al., 2001).
-To the authors' knowledge, this paper represents the first attempt to introduce multidimensional network analysis into engineering design.
-The complex customerproduct interactions are represented as a multidimensional network where multiple relationships are considered, including social network relations among customers, association relations among products, as well as preference relations between customers and products.
+On one hand, the social structures can influence how people conceive a new technology (or a product), as well as whether and how they will use it (Rice & Aydin 1991; Kraut et al. 1998; Karahanna et al. 1999).
+On the other hand, new technologies (or products) could bring changes to social and communication relationships among people (Dimaggio et al. 2001).
+To the authors' knowledge, this paper represents the first attempt to introduce MNA into engineering design.
+The complex customer-product interactions are represented as a multidimensional network where multiple relationships are considered, including social network relations among customers, association relations among products, as well as preference relations between customers and products.